Indy2222/irro/docs/hw.rst

 Two buck converters, connected to the batteries, provide power for all electronics on the robot.
 One 5V buck powers the RPI (the Arduino is powered over the USB from the RPI).
-The other 12V buck powers the motors (via a motor controller) and other demanding electronics.
+The other 12V buck powers the motors and other demanding electronics.

-The motors are controlled with a dual-channel PWM motor controller, where robot's left side is connected to one channel and its right side is connected to the other channel.
-The controller is connected to the Arduino and provides each channels current draw via analogue pin.
+The motors are controlled from Arduino via two MOSFET based H-bridges (for motor direction control) and MOSFET transistors connected to Arduino PWM output controlling power input.
+Left and right sides are controlled independently.
+Front and rear tracks are connected (id est not independently controlled).

 The Arduino is also connected to a current current sensor placed between BMS and remaining electronics.
 One of its analog input is also directly connected